These are 10 of the best documentaries about Japan selected for different genres to help understand the country better.

 Set at the Tedorigawa Brewery in northern Japan this one is for those interested in traditional sake making, which is part of Japanese culture.

-It follows the family run sake business for one winter season.
+It follows the family-run sake business for one winter season.
+Watch the Birth of Sake on Amazon with that link.

 Mifune: The Last Samurai (2015)